Scroll Top

 Objective: Improve the ecological integrity of the Cuero y Salado Wildlife Refuge by addressing key threats to conservation targets through the implementation of a coastal connectivity model and effective governance starting in 2024.

-- Tissue samples from fishering landings were collected for stable isotope analysis of carbon, nitrogen, and sulfur.
-This analysis was used to study ecosystem connectivity through trophic structure.
-Additionally, water quality data was collected to complement the analysis of the environmental conditions influencing trophic and connectivity dynamics.
+• Researchers collected tissue samples from fish landings for stable isotope analysis of carbon, nitrogen, and sulfur to study ecosystem connectivity through trophic structure.

 Mangrove reforestation in the Cuero y Salado Wildlife Refuge by FUCSA and community members.